Skip to main content

 Common senior-living and behavioral hardware mistakes

 4. Privacy lock with no staff override.
-Caregivers must be able to enter; specify an emergency key override.
+Caregivers must be able to enter, so specify an emergency key override.

 5. Skipping AHJ sign-off on special locking.
-NFPA 101 and the AHJ govern healthcare egress locking; confirm before specifying.
+NFPA 101 and the AHJ govern healthcare egress locking, so confirm before specifying.

 FAQ